paylogic/developer.paylogic.com/content/articles/tests-in-paylogic.rst

         assert start_cucumbers['eat'] == eat

-Code also shows possibility to pass example converters which may be useful if you need parameter types different than strings.
+This code also shows the possibility to use converters which may be useful if you need parameter types different than strings.

-There are two types for outlines horizontal and vertical
+There are two types of outlines, namely horizontal and vertical.
+These merely state how you write the possible values of the attributes.
+We saw an example of a horizontal outline above; the below is an example of a vertical outline.
+Note that you have to explicitly state "Vertical" to indicate that you are using the vertical outline type, otherwise pytest-bdd will default to horizontal.

 ::